Ghini/ghini.desktop/doc/report.rst

 .. image:: images/report-from-template-dialog-details.png

-The formatter engine combines selection and formatter template to produce a report.
+The formatter engine combines selection and template to produce a report.
 Each formatter template indicates the iteration domain, that is what kind of collection objects you focus on, in your report.
 In the above example, we are using Jinja2 to report about individual plants, producing —per plant— a postscript label with a QR code.

 Expand the ``Options`` section to see what extra parameters your selected template may require or expect.